Ingemark/roesc/README.md

 The meaning of attributes is the following:
 - process-id: mandatory; an id of the escalation process, usually one escalation process per restaurantname,
 - action: mandatory; "start" or "stop",
-- channel: mandatory; "phone" or "email",
+- channel: mandatory; "phone", "email", or "pubnub",
 - at: (Unix epoch) time when the notification should be sent,
-- phone-number: "full-format" phone number which to call.
+- phone-number: "full-format" phone number which to call when channel is "phone",
+- email: destination email address when channel is "email",
+- pubnub-channel: Pubnub channel for notifications when channel is "pubnub".

 ## Specification